New York AG hits back at Trump after president mocked Cuomo ahead of White House visit

 Also Thursday, Mr. Trump used a derogatory nickname for Mr. Cuomo’s brother, Chris Cuomo, who works at CNN.

-“Build relationships, but don’t bring Fredo!” the president tweeted, referring to the not-so-sharp Corleone brother from the Godfather films.
+“Build relationships, but don’t bring Fredo!” the president tweeted, referring to the not-so-sharp Corleone brother from the “Godfather” films.

 Sign up for Daily Newsletters